Executive Summary

 - Use AI to detect off-brand assets or expired visuals.

-- Standardise templates for campaigns and asset types.
+- Standardize templates for campaigns and asset types.

 - Automate approval gates for compliance or legal review.